scarlingrodrz/scarlingrodrz/README.md

 I enjoy learning new technologies, solving problems, and creating projects that help me improve every day.

-🚀 Focus Areas

-✦ Cybersecurity
-✦ Networking
-✦ Linux & System Administration
-✦ Digital Projects
-✦ Continuous Learning

-🛠️ Technologies & Tools

-- Cisco
-- Linux
-- Python
-- Networking Fundamentals
-- Cybersecurity Basics

  🎮 Fun Facts About Me

-🎮 I love playing video games
+- I love playing video games
-☕ Coffee is one of my favorite things ever
+- Coffee is one of my favorite things ever
-🍦 Ice cream always makes my day better
+- Ice cream always makes my day better
-🏖️ I enjoy going to the beach and relaxing
+- I enjoy going to the beach and relaxing
-📚 I love reading and learning new things
+- I love reading and learning new things
 <!--
 **scarlingrodrz/scarlingrodrz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.